-Gogo Inc. and Subsidiaries Notes to Unaudited Condensed Consolidated Financial Statements - (Continued)
+Gogo Inc. and Subsidiaries

+Notes to Unaudited Condensed Consolidated Financial Statements - (Continued)

 The \$237.8 million of proceeds received from the issuance of the 2022 Convertible Notes was initially allocated between long-term debt (the liability component) at \$188.7 million and additional paid-in capital (the equity component) at \$49.1 million, within the consolidated balance sheet.
 The fair value of the liability component was measured using rates determined for similar debt instruments without a conversion feature.
 The carrying amount of the equity component, representing the conversion option, was determined by deducting the fair value of the liability component from the aggregate face value of the 2022 Convertible Notes.
 If we or the note holders elect not to settle the debt through conversion, we must settle the 2022 Convertible Notes at face value.
-Therefore, the liability component will be accreted up to the face value of the 2022 Convertible Notes, which will result in additional non-cash interest expense being recognized in the unaudited condensed consolidated statements of operations through the 2022 Convertible Notes maturity date (see Note 10, "Interest Costs," for additional information).
-The effective interest rate on the 2022 Convertible Notes, including accretion of the notes to par and debt issuance cost amortization, was approximately 13.6%.
+Therefore, the liability component will be accreted up to the face value of the 2022 Convertible Notes, which will result in additional non-cash interest expense being recognized in the unaudited condensed consolidated statements of operations through the 2022 Convertible Notes, including accretion of the notes to par and debt issuance cost amortization, was approximately 13.6%.
 The equity component will not be remeasured as long as it continues to meet the conditions for equity classification.